HaikuTeam/animator/QA.md

-🏁 QA CHECKLIST 3.5.3 🏁
+🏁 QA CHECKLIST 4.2.0 🏁

 Please complete all sections under YOUR NAME.

 If you find a bug, file it in Asana and label it here.

+Put your initials to the right of any items you have checked.

 Use the following legend:
-  -strikethrough-=checked (use this to mark items that you have checked) 🔴=showstopper (use only for defects that should block release syndication) 🐛=minor bug (use for known bugs, bugs already in prod, or small stuff) 💚=fixed issue
+  🔴=showstopper (use only for defects that should block release syndication) 🐛=minor bug (use for known bugs, bugs already in prod, or small stuff) 💚=fixed issue